joebui/joebui/README.md

-# Hi there 👋.
-I'm Dien, a friendly neighborhood tech geek
+# Hi there 👋

+I'm Dien, a friendly neighborhood tech geek, software engineer specialized in full-stack, cloud and platform engineering.

 ## About me

 - A software engineer from Vietnam with great interest in full-stack development, cloud computing, platform engineering, devops, and data engineering
-- More than 7 years of professional working experience, starting as full-stack engineer after gradution to devops, platform engineering.
+- 8 years of professional working experience, starting as full-stack engineer after gradution to devops, platform engineering.
 - Content creator on [LinkedIn](https://www.linkedin.com/in/dienbui/) and [Medium](https://medium.com/dienbui)
 - My style and taste:
   - love spending spare time exploring technology used in daily work in-depth and following up with current technology trend.
   - proficient in public speaking, knowledge sharing, especially inspiring young generations in tech ;)
-  - I believe that: no engineer is perfect and working in software industry requires more than tech skills, do not judge an engineer solely on tech skills, soft skills are very important, and always give potential people chance and playground to prove and develop themselves
+  - I believe that: no engineer is perfect and working in software industry requires more than tech skills, let's not judge an engineer solely on tech skills, soft skills are very important, and always give potential people chance and playground to prove and develop themselves.

 ## What I'm working on?